AnushaAshokReddy/trial.github.io/index.md

 // Prediction
 var predictedPower = api.Predict(108W, 45 wind force);
 ```

-One pipeline module is defined as implementation of interface IPipeline.
+We can implement the solution for the above discussed model using _pipeline_ method.
+A pipeline is defined as the list of pipeline modules.
+One pipeline module is defined as implementation of interface _IPipeline_.

 The IPipeline Interface is defined as follows: